melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 The profiles for natural mortality in the southern base model (Figures \@ref(fig:m-profile), \@ref(fig:m-depl), and \@ref(fig:m-spawn)) suggest that this parameter is reasonably well informed between a range of approximately 0.11 and 0.14.
 The profiles suggest a somewhat commonly observed phenomena of tension between the age data, which would suggest a lower natural mortality rate, and the length and index data, which tend to fit the data better with a higher value for M.  The notable exceptions to these generalizations include the NWFSC hook and line survey index, which fits the data better with a considerably lower M, and the commercial fisheries data (hook and line, and setnet), which also fit the data better with a lower M.  Intuitively, spawning output increased with lower natural mortality rate estimates, while the estimate of relative stock status was more pessimistic, while the converse was true (lower spawning output, more optimistic stock status estimates) with higher M values.

 A profile of steepness was conducted on values ranging from 0.30 to 0.90 in 0.10 increments.
-The resulting likelihood profiles (by component, and by component and fleet) are shown as Figure \@ref(fig:h-profile), while model trajectories (spawning output and relative depletion) are shown as Figures \@ref(fig:h-depl), and \@ref(fig:h-spawn).
+The resulting likelihood profiles (by component, and by component and fleet) are shown as Figure \@ref(fig:h-profile), while model trajectories (spawning output and relative depletion) are shown as Figures \@ref(fig:h-spawn) and \@ref(fig:h-depl).
 The likelihood profiles show that the overall best fit to the data is associated with high steepness values, although the data were generally uninformative above steepness values of 0.5.
 Overall the length data were not very informative, and there were some odd changes in the likelihood in some fleets at very low (0.3) steepness values.
 Similarly the age data were only marginally informative, and suggested higher steepness values in general.
 Most of the indices also suggested higher steepness values, particularly the NWFSC hook and line survey index, although the Rec PC index had a significantly better fit at lower steepness values.
 Predictably, spawning output scaled down with higher steepness values and up with lower values, however the estimate of stock status in 2021 varied relatively little across the range of values.
 Interestingly the most optimistic runs with respect to relative stock status were both the highest and the lowest values in the profile, although the overall difference was negligible for the ending year.
 The higher steepness runs were more pessimistic with respect to historical (late 1980s through the early 2000s) stock status.

 A profile on the log of unfished recruitment (Ln R0) was conducted on values ranging from 6.2 to 6.9 (the base model estimate in base model was 6.66).
 In general, age data was better fit by the model with lower values of R0, survey data (as well as recruitment via likelihood penalties) were better fit by higher R0 values, and the cumulative fit to length data was best close to the base model estimate (Figure \@ref(fig:r0-profile)).
 The components by fleet were variable in the cases of length composition data, in which the commercial hook and line fishery and the Rec PC data fit better with lower R0 values, while the remaining fleets fit better with higher R0 values or were non-informative (Figures \@ref(fig:r0-depl) and \@ref(fig:r0-spawn)).
 Counterintuitively, spawning output is estimated to be greater with the higher R0 values and lower with the lower R0 values, as a result of corresponding model changes in the estimate of the natural mortality rate (which is estimated to be much lower in the low R0 model).
 This results in the lower R0 runs also being more pessimistic, as the lower R0 runs were associated with considerably lower natural mortality rates.
 Additional profiles in which M is fixed may be helpful in evaluating model performance across many of the key model parameters.